Federal Location Monitoring

 - Defendants on bail who are awaiting trial.

-- Convicted offenders who serve some or all of their sentence in the community, instead of in prison.
+- Convicted persons under supervision who serve some or all of their sentence in the community, as an alternative to imprisonment.

 - Former federal inmates who are on supervised release after leaving prison.

-For some offenses, community supervision is mandatory.
+- For some offenses, community supervision is mandatory.
 Where the law permits a choice between incarceration and community supervision, federal judges make the decision.
-In recommending location monitoring to the court, probation and pretrial services officers consider the risks posed by the defendant or offender.
+In recommending location monitoring to the court, probation and pretrial services officers consider the risks posed by the defendant or person under supervision.

 Not everyone in community supervision requires location monitoring.
-Electronic monitoring technology is used more frequently for sex offenders or violent offenders.
+Electronic monitoring technology is used more frequently for persons under supervision convicted or charged with a sex offense or participants with a history of violence.
 It also may be used as a sanction when people violate their conditions of supervision.

 What Technologies Are Used?